bleano/Flicks/README.md

 - [ ] All images fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
 - [ ] Customize the highlight and selection effect of the cell.
-- [X ] Customize the navigation bar.
+- [ ] Customize the navigation bar.
 - [ ] Tapping on a movie poster image shows the movie poster as full screen and zoomable.
 - [ ] User can tap on a button to play the movie trailer.